codayon/bgc-unified/docs/intro.md

 The guide is in two volumes, and this is the first: the tutorial volume!

-The second volume is the library reference, and it's far more reference than tutorial.
+The second volume is the [library reference](https://beej.us/guide/bgclr/)[^9], and it's far more reference than tutorial.

 If you're new, go through the tutorial part in order, generally.
 The higher you get in chapters, the less important it is to go in order.